AN INITIATIVE OF CRAFT REVIVAL TRUST. Since 1999

 Kodali Karuppur Sari Weaving of Tamil Nadu

-Endangered/ Red List, Textiles, Weaving, Spinning, Khadi
+Endangered/ Rare, Textiles, Weaving, Spinning, Khadi

 Kodali Karuppur Sari Weaving of Tamil Nadu